dave-white/gitall/README.md

 `gitall <cmds>`\
 where `<cmds>` stands for whatever you would normally supply to `git` in a local repo, e.g `status --porcelain`.

+## Supported systems
+-  Linux with the GNU C Library (and probably a host of others)
+-  MacOS (at least on Monterey)